michaelstaake/LmPanel/README.md

 ### Docker

 Ensure Docker is installed and running in the system context.
-AMD and Intel Arc GPUs use `/dev/dri` in the default stack. **NVIDIA hosts** also need the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html).
-Use the included [`lmpanel`](lmpanel) script instead of `docker compose` directly — it auto-configures GPU passthrough before every command.
+AMD and Intel Arc GPUs use `/dev/dri` in the default stack. **NVIDIA hosts** also need the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) and Docker to be configured to use that runtime.

 ### Quick Start